treverson/snagabit/README.md

 The beer song in ruby!

-X bottles of beer on the wall
-X bottles of beer
-Take one down, pass it around
-X-1 bottles of beer on the wall

-X-1 bottles of beer on the wall
+99 bottles of beer on the wall, 99 bottles of beer.
-...
-Take one down, pass it around
-0 bottles of beer on the wall
+Take one down and pass it around, 98 bottles of beer on the wall.